git-pull/website/updates/2017-cihai.md

 ## Sustainability

-cihai tools have been split and engineered to be orthogonal and reuseable as possible.
+cihai tools have been split and engineered to be orthogonal and reusable as possible.

 ### Break down of tools